 325K Project ALOHA (Advancing Leadership Opportunities for Hawaiian, Asian, and Pacific Islanders in Adapted Physical Education)

-Awarded to Alli Tsuchida, PhD, CAPE and Nate Murata, PhD, CAPE
+Project Directors: Alli Tsuchida, PhD, CAPE and Nate Murata, PhD, CAPE

 University of Utah